Understanding DTG Printing

 Publisher and PowerPoint create graphics, BUT be aware that those

-programs can only produce files using RGB colors!
+programs can only produce files using RGB colors! |

-has different settings which alter the color hue, brightness and contrast of
+different settings which alter the color hue, brightness and contrast of

 images.
 All computer monitors display colors using light generated RGB colors,